Naturhistoriska/birdscanner/doc/Jarvis_et_al_2015/README.md

 Description of the original data can be found here <http://gigadb.org/dataset/101041>, and here <ftp://parrot.genomics.cn/gigadb/pub/10.5524/101001_102000/101041/readme.txt>.

+A taxon-translation file for the acronyms used in the fasta headers can be found here: [species_list.csv](species_list.csv).
+The source of this file was Table S6 from Jarvis *et al*., 2014 (Science 346, 1320).

 Two additional subsets of the exon and intron data, including only files containing sequences of lengths between 200 and 5,000 bp (see below), are also